qibolun/DryVR/docs/source/contact.rst

 Contact
 ==============

-If you have any problem using the DryVR, contact the authors of the accompanying paper
+If you have any problem using the DryVR, contact the authors of the accompanying paper(s)

-Chuchu Fan cfan10@illinois.edu
+Chuchu Fan
+Graduate Student, ECE
+cfan10@illinois.edu

 Bolun Qi bolunqi2@illinois.edu